 In the event of an emergency, notifications may be sent to any or all of the system components.
-The components include email, text messages, popup messages on faculty/staff and student computers, loudspeakers in various locations around the campus, designated intranet websites, and designated phones, both in the residence halls and on faculty/staff member’s desks.
-All of the components are integrated into one easy to use web console.
+The components include email, text messages, loudspeakers in various locations around the campus, and designated desk phones (both in the residence halls and on faculty/staff members’ desks).
+All of the components are integrated into one easy-to-use web console.
 Pre-recorded scripts for the most common types of emergencies are stored in the system, increasing the speed and ease of use.
 If needed, the system also allows live broadcasts and custom email and text messages.
 In the event of an emergency, the system is capable of being launched within 1-2 minutes.
 The notification will give information on the nature of the emergency and the appropriate action that should be taken.

-Once the system has been activated, the OENS console allows updates to be posted to a special OENS website that is clearly linked from the University’s intranet websites (Home and Tigernet).
+Once the system has been activated, the OENS console allows updates to be posted to a special OENS website that is clearly linked from the notifications, if the situation requires it.
 These updates work like a blog and there is no limit to the number of postings.
-When the emergency situation has ended, the console allows an “all clear” to be sent, which will copy the OENS website postings to a log file and remove all of the links to the OENS webpage from the intranet websites.
+When the emergency situation has ended, the console allows an “all clear” to be sent, which will copy the OENS website postings to a log file.

-The text messaging and the popup messaging components are the only ones that require a person to subscribe before receiving notifications.
+The text messaging component is only one that requires a person to subscribe before receiving notifications.
 Faculty, staff and students are all encouraged to subscribe through their web portal account.